lsubotic/sockets-proxy/README.md

-- Connection is accepted and a reququest is made to [Python docs](https://docs.python.org/3/), for example, and each further connection is handled
+- Connection is accepted - here, a request is made to [Python docs](https://docs.python.org/3/), for example, and each further connection is handled
 <img src="/images/connexample.png" alt="alttxt2" style="width:50%" />